Karen King Denies Missing Car Payments That Led To Arrest, Confronts Crack Rumors

 Karen was in court to deal with the identity fraud case from last year.
 Karen King was arrested after she and two other people were identified for allegedly working with two Saks Fifth Avenue employees in a scheme that had King walking out of the store with $5,000 in merchandise that she purchased with a stolen credit card.

 It was reported that Karen worked out a deal with the two employees where she would share her profits with them for letting her use a card they knew didn’t belong to her.
-Unfortunately, when confronted with the crime, one of the store employees flipped on the LHHATL star and she ended up getting arrested for her scheme.
+Unfortunately, when confronted with the crime, one of the store employees flipped on the LHHATL star, and she ended up getting arrested for her scheme.

 Of course, much like the missed Maserati payments, Karen King insisted that she had nothing to do with the Saks Fifth Avenue embezzlement scheme.
 Never mind that her face was seen on the security cameras.